godatadriven/godatadriven-blog/content/neo4j-ha.md

 With the configuration above we will accept 60 connections to the HA Proxy.
 The load will be spread round robin to all 3 Neo4j instances.

-We can make a lot of optimalisations on the configuration above.
-But I want to add atleased one.
+We can make a lot of optimizations on the configuration above.
+But I want to add at leased one.
 While every Neo4j instance in the Cluster can handle write operations, it is advised [http://neo4j.com/docs/stable/ha-how.html](http://neo4j.com/docs/stable/ha-how.html) to perform write operations to the Master instance.
-To handle these functionality in HA Proxy we can add the following configuration.
+To handle this functionality in HA Proxy we can add the following configuration.
 If a ```X-Write``` header is added to the request we can redirect this request directly to the master.
 In this setup the application that is performing the write operation is responsible of adding the header, but the configurations can than be very clean.

     :::python
     frontend http-in